0x0th30/0x0th30/README.md

 Hi guys, my name is Theo!

-I am a Brazilian and I live in the bustling city of São Paulo, I am passionate about programming and technology in general.
+I am a brazilian dev and I live in the bustling city of São Paulo, I am passionate about programming and technology in general.
 Whenever possible I'm thinking and looking for new project ideas and always willing to discuss related to the area!

 I won't deny that I have a certain preference for projects that involve: